royerk/royerk.github.io/_posts/2018-8-23-PM-LegendCodeMagic.md

 ___

-Ended up: xxxxxxxx, second time I reach legend \o/
+Ended up: xxxxxxxx, second time I reach legend \o/ Until the last 24h I was able to reach rank 34 and be #1 US player but I ran out of ideas.

 # Intro
 Post mortem for the contest held by codingame.com: Legend of Code and Magic (Locam).
 First 4 weeks long contest on the platform, around a collectible card game with mechanisms similar to The Elder Scroll: Legend.